fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 - Debian (version 11), or earlier
 - ArchLinux, which has rolling updates.

-It's also recommended to have enough disk space and memory to run our containers, which is about 8 GB of memory and a reasonable amount of space for the installation and running processes (at your consideration, as required to check Docker image containers, etc).
-You can find more details about it [here](fleek-network-running-a-node-in-a-docker-container#recommended-settings)

 ⚠️ Unfortunately, Desktop operating systems are not supported by the installer (e.g. Docker runs in a Linux virtual machine when running on a Desktop).
 If you're curious and would like to test, you might want to do it on your own by following our [guide](./fleek-network-running-a-node-in-a-docker-container.md).

 If you are serious about running a Node, consider running a Ubuntu, Debian or ArchLinux server.
 We'll provide support for more Linux operating systems shortly.

+## What are the server requirements?

+It's recommended to have enough disk space and memory to run the Stack containers, which is about 8 GB of memory and a reasonable amount of space for the installation and running processes.
+At the time being, during the initial test phase, this should be above what's required by Docker images, containers, volumes, etc.

+You can find more details about it [here](fleek-network-running-a-node-in-a-docker-container#recommended-settings)

 ## Is running the assisted installer secure?